pvah88/BackToDNA/README.md

 ## What is BackToDNA?
 BackToDNA is written in Go language.
 The script converts an amino acid alignment back to its corresponding nucleotide alignment by processing and analyzing the BLAST results obtained from blasting these amino acid sequences against their original nucleotide sequences.
-This means that BackToDNA requires both the amino acid alignment and the DNA database containing the original sequences.
+This means that BackToDNA requires the amino acid alignment, the DNA database containing the original sequences and the BLAST results.

 ## How does it work?
 BackToDNA reads BLAST results obtained from blasting amino acid sequences against their original nucleotide sequences and selects hits that have 100% identity and the highest bit score.